DyogenIBENS/SCORPIOS/README.md

 #### Basic

-All outputs of a SCORPiOs run are stored in a folder named SCORPiOs_jobname, with the jobname specified in the config file.
+All outputs from SCORPiOs are stored in a folder named SCORPiOs_jobname (jobname as specified in the configuration file).

-The main output is the **SCORPiOs corrected gene trees forest**.
-In the corrected forest, SCORPiOs adds correction tags that allow to inspect corrections with external gene tree visualisation software.
-The commands above generate `SCORPiOs_example/SCORPiOs_corrected_forest_0.nhx` for the simple run and `SCORPiOs_example/SCORPiOs_corrected_forest_2_with_tags.nhx` for the iterative run.
-When in iterative mode, outputs are suffixed with a digit representing the iteration number.
+The main output is the **SCORPiOs-optimized gene trees**.
+Gene trees are provided as a single file in NHX format.
+SCORPiOs tags corrected nodes in the gene trees to allow easy inspection using tree visualisation softwares.
+We recommand the [ETE Toolkit](http://etetoolkit.org/) for tree visualisation.

+The commands above generate:
+- `SCORPiOs_example/SCORPiOs_corrected_forest_0.nhx` for the simple run
+- `SCORPiOs_example/SCORPiOs_corrected_forest_2_with_tags.nhx` for the iterative run.

+Outputs are suffixed with a digit representing the iteration number.
 This number is set to 0 in simple mode and starts at 1 in iterative mode.

 Some intermediary outputs are also stored in different sub-folders (see below for a detailed description).
 In addition, SCORPiOs writes statistics on key steps of the workflow to the standard output.
 Thus, to separate output statistics from snakemake logs, you can run: